m8rge/Yii-Conditional-Validator/README.md

 )
 ```

-- `safeAttribsList`: The name of the attributes that should be turned safe (since Yii has no way to make dinamic validators to turn attributes safe);
+- `attribute`: The name of the attributes that should be turned safe (since Yii has no way to make dinamic validators to turn attributes safe);
 - `path.to.YiiConditionalValidator`: In the most of cases will be `ext.YiiConditionalValidator`;
 - `if`: (bidimensional array) The conditional rules to be validated. *Only* if they are all valid (i.e., have no errors) then the rules in `then` will be validated;
 - `then`: (bidimensional array) The rules that will be validated *only* if there are no errors in rules of `if` param;